 In case it’s not obvious, each time someone used the adoption method or was referred, it was further dilutionary to the Hex token pool by 2x the claim amount.

-It should be pretty obvious from that the only significant whale in the Hex system is Schueler himself.
+It should be pretty obvious the only significant whale in the Hex system is Schueler himself.

 The Hex Token Distribution